Can You Drink the Tap Water in Las Vegas (Should You?)

 Which Cities in America Should You Not Drink Tap Water in?

-If Las Vegas is safe to drink the water in, is anywhere dangerous?
-Not in America.
 Each American city’s public water system is thoroughly tested and cleaned to meet every local and national standard health guideline, leaving a very small chance that any bacteria could make its way through to you.

-If you make your way to another country, that’s when you should be concerned about poor water quality and lack of clean drinking water.
 In many nations, you can’t drink the water.
 Mexico is the most famous, but the rule extends to most of South America.
 Again, check with your doctor before you make any trips if you are pregnant or have a low immune system.
 If you’re unsure about a country, it’s better to ask and be safe.

 Many people experience stomach upset when traveling anywhere new.
 While tap water is cleaned for bad bacteria, there are still benign bacteria unique to each city in their water supply.
 The different bacteria may cause your stomach some pain or nausea.
 These don’t necessarily mean you’ve contracted an illness, you’re probably just adjusting.